Cleaner Quicker Quality

 Yellow and green are for glass, windows and dashboard instruments.
 Windows are the toughest challenge we have because it is extremely difficult to leave them streak and smear free.
 Too little or too much solution, the right type of cleaning stroke and pattern, the right towel material for the right challenge, the correct cleaning solution to handle anything from tough cigarette smoke residue to smears from the family dog pressing their nose against the window, all make a difference.
 Any contamination with other chemicals designed for other purposes can make the towel useless for glass.
 Therefore we never even wash them in the same load as the red and blue towels to be sure there can be no accidental transfer of a deleterious chemical agent to them.

 To make things even tougher, the quality microfiber towels needed for windows have extremely fine filaments that will clump in relatively low heat, causing streaking.
 So we keep them below 105 degrees to ensure that won’t happen, washing them cold.
-Other towels are spun at a high rate that takes them to a moisture content that is ideal for cleaning, but window towels need be dry to start, so we tumble dry them to protect them from excessive heat.
+Other towels are spun at a high rate that takes them to a moisture content that is ideal for cleaning, but window towels need be less moist to start, so we tumble dry them to protect them from excessive heat.

 It doesn’t stop there.
 How we use them is equally important.
 We only use a towel one time on one vehicle before washing it again to ensure we don’t transfer dirt from one vehicle to another.
 We never let them lie on the ground where they can pick up dirt, We keep window towels, interior and exterior towels, and wheel/tire towels separate from each other before and after use.